silv4b/silv4b/README.md

 **Talking about Personal Stuffs:**

 - 🗺️ I'm based in Caicó, RN.
-- 👨🏽‍💻 I’m currently working on something cool using Delphi.
+- 👨🏽‍💻 I'm currently working on cool stuff using Delphi and also VueJs.
-- 🌱 Learning about UI/UX Design by photosynthesis.
+- 🌱 Learning about UI/UX, Vue and Delphi by photosynthesis.
 - 🎨 Sometimes I create themes for visual studo code.
 - 📫 How to reach me: [@silv4b](https://www.instagram.com/silv4b) or [my page](https://brunosilva.herokuapp.com/).